modfin/pingr/README.md

 ### General test settings
  + Hostname/Domain/Url - where test will poll against (poll tests)
  + Interval - duration between each test (poll tests)
- + Timeout - max allowed duration for test / max duration between each push (poll tests/push tests)
+ + Timeout - max allowed duration for test / max duration between each push (poll tests / push tests)

- Interval is the time between each test.
-Timeout refers to the max allowed duration for a test.

 ### Actions upon unexpected test response
 When a test fails X amounts of times consecutively you can choose to send an email or post-hook to inform of the test failure.
 If the email should work properly the SMTP server and credentials has to be defined correctly in the `docker-compose.yml` file.